-Ancient Egyptian clothing refers to the way of dressing of the inhabitants of that time in Ancient Egypt from the end of the Neolithic period until the collapse of the Ptolemaic kingdom with the death of Cleopatra, as well as the colors used for clothing.
-It is that Egyptian clothing was full of a variety of colors.
+Ancient Egyptian clothing refers to the manner in which Egyptians dressed from the end of the Neolithic period until the collapse of the Ptolemaic kingdom with Cleopatra's death, as well as the colours used for clothing.
+It is true that Egyptian clothing was vibrantly coloured.

 Ancient Egyptian clothing relates to the clothes worn by the Egyptians in ancient Egypt from the end of the Neolithic period (before 3100 B.C) to the collapse of the Ptolemaic Kingdom by the death of Queen Cleopatra in about 30 B.C, where Egyptian clothing was filled with a variety of different colors and fabrics that are distinguished with precious stones and precious jewelry adorned with them, the ancient Egyptians' costumes were made not only for beauty but also for comfort.
 Egyptian fashion is designed to keep the body cool while in the hot desert

 Linen the most common fabric that described ancient Egypt's clothing was the most popular fabric.
 It helped people to be cooler in the subtropical heat that was about.
 Linen is made from the flax plant by spinning the fibers from the stem of the plant.
 Spinning, weaving, and sewing were very important way for all Egyptian societies.
 It was possible to normalize vegetable dyes on clothes, but mostly they left the clothes in their natural color.
 Wool was also known, but it was considered impure.
 Only the wealthy wore the animal fibers that were the subject of taboos.
 It was sometimes used for women's coats but was forbidden in temples and holy places.